-The fault monitor for Sun Cluster HA for Sun Java System Application Server supported versions before 8.1 is contained in a resource whose resource type is SUNW.s1as.
+Versions before 8.1 of Sun Cluster HA for Sun Java System Application Server have a fault monitor that is contained in a resource whose resource type is SUNW.s1as.

 System properties and extension properties of the resource types control the behavior of the fault monitors.
 The default values of these properties determine the preset behavior of the fault monitors.
 The preset behavior should be suitable for most Sun Cluster installations.
 Therefore, you should tune the fault monitors only if you need to modify this preset behavior.